OneMadGypsy/upy-motion/README.md

 <br />

 **.angles**
->Returns Kalman filtered roll and pitch angles.
+>Returns angles concocted from accelerometer data.
+These angles mey be filtered (with Kalman, complementar or both) according to the flag supplied for the `anglefilter` argument in the constructor.
 This is a `namedtuple` with the following fields

 Field       | Type  |  Description
 ------------|-------|-----------------